 EU and Denmark after COP21

-The Paris Agreement has established the overall framework of the global transition to mitigation of greenhouse gas emissions.
-It is now a question of ratification of the agreement in each individual country and transformation of the goals into action and results.
-For Denmark, this means that we, together with other EU member states, shall meet the EU target of reducing greenhouse gas emissions by 40 percent by 2030 as compared to 1990.
+The Paris Agreement established the overall framework of the global transition to mitigation of greenhouse gas emissions.
+Following ratification in November 2016, the main focus is on transformation of the goals into action and results.
+For Denmark, this means that we, together with other EU member states, shall meet the EU target of reducing greenhouse gas emissions by 40 percent by 2030 as compared to 1990 base levels.

-Furthermore, negotiations as to how the countries shall report on their emissions must be finished within a couple of years.
-In this connection, it is important for Denmark and the EU that all countries play by the same regulatory system, so emission inventories can be comparable.
+Furthermore, negotiations in the next few years will discuss how Parties shall report their emission inventories.
+It is important for Denmark and the EU that all countries utilize the same regulatory system, so emission inventories can be comparable.
 It is important to note that at the same time, there must be flexibility for the least developed countries.

-During the COP21, the countries agreed to work for an increased effort to reduce the greenhouse gas emissions before the Paris Agreements becomes effective in 2020.
+During the COP21, Parties agreed to work for an increased effort to reduce greenhouse gas emissions before the Paris Agreement takes effect in 2020.

-Up to 2020 a series of technical expert meetings will be held focusing on politics and technologies that will contribute to the mitigation of emissions - for example in the field of renewable energy and energy efficiency.
+Up to 2020, a series of technical expert meetings will be held focusing on policies and technologies that will contribute to the mitigation of emissions - for example in the field of renewable energy and energy efficiency.
 In certain areas, Danish companies have positions of strength and can contribute to climate efforts.

-The meetings support the annual dialogue at the COP meetings with participation of ministers as well as representatives of the private sector.
-The target is to create political momentum and to establish a forum for launching of new initiatives and partnerships and to follow up on previously introduced initiatives.
-These activities are in immediate continuation of the action-oriented agenda, the “Lima-Paris Action Agenda”(LPAA), focusing on the presentation and increasing of the climate effort by the private sector and other non-governmental actors.
+The technical expert meetings support the annual COP meetings, which include participation by ministers and representatives of the private sector.
+The aim is to create political momentum, follow-up on current initiatives and establish a forum for launching new initiatives and partnerships.
+These activities are a continuation of the action-oriented agenda, the “Lima-Paris Action Agenda”(LPAA), focusing on increasing climate efforts by the private sector and other non-governmental actors.

-In the Paris Agreement the countries confirm their promise to raise 100 billion USD a year as from 2020 for the climate efforts of the developing countries from public and private sources.
-A new goal for financing for developing countries shall be set no later than by 2025 for the subsequent period.
-The Paris Agreement makes it possible to more countries to contribute to the financing.
+In the Paris Agreement, Parties confirm their promise to raise 100 billion USD a year starting from 2020 to support climate efforts of the developing countries.
+Finances will be mobilized from public and private sources.
+A new goal for financing for developing countries shall be set no later than 2025 for the subsequent period.
+The Paris Agreement makes it possible for more countries to contribute to the financing system.

-Denmark and the EU can play an important role by assisting the developing countries in transforming their climate goal into tangible projects through climate financing and capacity build-up.
-As for Denmark, we focus especially on assisting important emerging economies in their sustainable transition through the availability of advisory services on Danish experience, expertise, and technology available.
+Denmark and the EU can play an important role by assisting the developing countries in transforming their climate objectives l into tangible projects through climate financing and capacity building.
+Denmark focuses especially on assisting important emerging economies in their sustainable transition through the availability of advisory services on Danish experience, expertise, and technology.

-As an example, this could be by means of the Danish Ministry of Energy, Utilities and Climate's bilateral cooperation with authorities in countries like China, Mexico, Vietnam, and South Africa.
-Our work is i.a. to spread cost-efficient, long-lasting Danish solutions that can contribute to the reduction of energy costs and mitigation of greenhouse gas emissions.
+The Danish Ministry of Energy, Utilities and Climate engages in bilateral cooperation with authorities in countries including China, Mexico, Vietnam, and South Africa.
+Our work is focused on maximizing cost-efficiency for, and instituting sustainable solutions that contribute to lower energy costs, along with mitigation of greenhouse gas emissions.

 Furthermore, Denmark focuses on the mobilisation of climate financing from private actors.
-This is done by means of i.a. the Danish Climate Investment Foundation and in cooperation with the other Nordic countries.
+Financing is gathered via the Danish Climate Investment Foundation and in cooperation with other Nordic countries.